davorg/davecross.co.uk/docs/2020-vision/index.md

 And what are my specific goals for the month?

-1. Get the MVP live.
+1. The MVP is live.
 Where the MVP looks like this:
     * Users can sign up, log in and create lists
     * Social login is supported (Facebook, Google and Twitter)
     * Users can edit and delete lists